People who love what they do

 ILIANA GILMAN, Chief Executive Officer

-Working towards health equity, Gilman and her team focus on increasing access to services and quality of care at El Buen Samaritano.
+Working towards health equity, Gilman and her team focus on increasing access to services and quality of care.
 She previously served as the chief strategy officer at Integral Care where she oversaw policy administration, communications, outreach and planning.
-During that time, she appointed to the inaugural National Council’s Addressing Health Disparities Leadership Program, as well as developed programming on cultural competency as part of the Medicaid Waiver program.
-Gilman is currently a member of the American College of Healthcare Executives, National Forum for Latino Healthcare Executives, the International Hispanic Network.
+During that time, she was appointed to the inaugural National Council’s Addressing Health Disparities Leadership Program, as well as developed programming on cultural competency as part of the Medicaid Waiver program.
+Gilman is currently a member of the American College of Healthcare Executives, National Forum for Latino Healthcare Executives, and the International Hispanic Network.
 She is the public policy chair for One Voice and chairs the advocacy committee for Justice for Our Neighbors.
-Gilman has also served on the Safe Alliance (SafePlace) and Austin Hospice boards.
+Gilman has also served on The Safe Alliance (SafePlace) and Austin Hospice boards.
 She has an M.A. from The New School University in New York City and a B.A. from The University of Texas at Austin.

 JILL BATTON, PHR, SHRM-CP, Chief Administrative Officer